iondodon/presentations/CleanCode.md

 <!--
 speaker_note: |
-  I've seen this pattern too many times.
+  Uncle Bob saw this pattern too many times.
   The team can’t take it anymore, so they start from scratch.
 But they bring the same bad habits.
   Six months in, the new codebase looks just as bad.
   Rewrites don’t solve bad discipline — they repeat it.